johnMinelli/CoordinatedQMIX/thesis/raw/reading notes.md

 my approach focus on who hear and not who speak

 ## Reviewed papers
-Append the following prompt to each next request: use an accademic style of writing of a phd student in AI, be lenghty in the rephrase, maintain all concept, reorganize the concepts for readability if necessary, expand the concepts when possible, limit the use of sentence introductions like "however", maintain the citations between square brackets.
+Append the following prompt to each next request: use an academic style of writing of a phd student in AI, be lenghty in the rephrase, maintain all concept, reorganize the concepts for readability if necessary, expand the concepts when possible, limit the use of sentence introductions like "however", maintain the citations between square brackets.

-append the following prompt to each next request: use an accademic style of writing of a phd student in AI, be lenghty in the rephrase, maintain all concept, be technical in the responses, scientific research paper text, high fluency, UK english, reorganize the concepts for readability if necessary, expand the concepts when possible, limit the use of sentence introductions like "however", limit general knowledge and definitions, use mathematical formulation in latex if necessary, maintain the citations between square brackets
+append the following prompt to each next request: use an academic style of writing of a phd student in AI, be lenghty in the rephrase, maintain all concept, be technical in the responses, scientific research paper text, high fluency, UK english, reorganize the concepts for readability if necessary, expand the concepts when possible, limit the use of sentence introductions like "however", limit general knowledge and definitions, use mathematical formulation in latex if necessary, maintain the citations between square brackets

 ### (summary)
 - **Multiagent Learning: Basics, Challenges, and Prospects**